nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 The documentation for the latest stable release of NGINX Ingress Controller is available at [docs.nginx.com/nginx-ingress-controller](https://docs.nginx.com/nginx-ingress-controller/).
 For version specific documentation, deployment configs, and configuration examples, select the tag corresponding to your desired version in [GitHub](https://github.com/nginxinc/kubernetes-ingress/tags).

-## Secure Communication Between NGINX Plus Ingress Controller and NGINX Service Mesh
+## Secure Communication Between NGINX Ingress Controller and NGINX Service Mesh

-The NGINX Plus Ingress Controller can participate in the mTLS cert exchange with services in the mesh without being injected with the sidecar proxy.
-The SPIRE server - the certificate authority of the mesh - issues certs and keys for NGINX Plus Ingress Controller and pushes them to the SPIRE agents running on each node in the cluster.
-NGINX Plus Ingress Controller fetches these certs and keys from the SPIRE agent via a unix socket and uses them to communicate with services in the mesh.
+The NGINX Ingress Controller can participate in the mTLS cert exchange with services in the mesh without being injected with the sidecar proxy.
+The SPIRE server - the certificate authority of the mesh - issues certs and keys for NGINX Ingress Controller and pushes them to the SPIRE agents running on each node in the cluster.
+NGINX Ingress Controller fetches these certs and keys from the SPIRE agent via a unix socket and uses them to communicate with services in the mesh.

-## Cert Rotation with NGINX Plus Ingress Controller
+## Cert Rotation with NGINX Ingress Controller

 The `ttl` of the SVID certificates issued by SPIRE is set to `1hr` by default.
 You can change this when deploying the mesh; refer to the [nginx-meshctl]({{< ref "nginx-meshctl.md" >}}) documentation for more information.

-When using NGINX Plus Ingress Controller with mTLS enabled, it is best practice to keep the `ttl` at 1 hour or greater.
+When using NGINX Ingress Controller with mTLS enabled, it is best practice to keep the `ttl` at 1 hour or greater.

-## Install NGINX Plus Ingress Controller with mTLS enabled
+## Install NGINX Ingress Controller with mTLS enabled

-To configure NGINX Plus Ingress Controller to communicate with mesh workloads over mTLS you need to make a few modifications to the Ingress Controller's Pod spec.
+To configure NGINX Ingress Controller to communicate with mesh workloads over mTLS you need to make a modification to the Ingress Controller's Pod spec.
 This section describes each modification that is required, but if you'd like to jump to installation, go to the [Install with Manifests](#install-with-manifests) or [Install with Helm](#install-with-helm) sections.

-1. Mount the SPIRE agent socket

-    The SPIRE agent socket needs to be mounted to the Ingress Controller Pod so the Ingress Controller can fetch its certificates and keys from the SPIRE agent.
-This allows the Ingress Controller to authenticate with workloads in the mesh.
-For more information on how SPIRE distributes certificates see the [SPIRE]({{< ref "/about/architecture#spire" >}}) section in the architecture doc.

-    - *Kubernetes*

-        To mount the SPIRE agent socket in Kubernetes, add the following `hostPath` as a volume to the Ingress Controller's Pod spec:

-        ```yaml
-        volumes:
-        - hostPath:
-            path: /run/spire/sockets
-            type: DirectoryOrCreate
-          name: spire-agent-socket
-        ```

-        and mount the socket to the Ingress Controller's container spec:

-        ```yaml
-        volumeMounts:
-        - mountPath: /run/spire/sockets
-          name: spire-agent-socket
-        ```

-    - *OpenShift*

-        To mount the SPIRE agent socket in OpenShift, add the following `csi` driver to the Ingress Controller's Pod spec:

-        ```yaml
-        volumes:
-        - csi:
-          driver: csi.spiffe.io
-          readOnly: true
-        name: spire-agent-socket
-        ```

-        and mount the socket to the Ingress Controller's container spec:

-        ```yaml
-        volumeMounts:
-        - mountPath: /run/spire/sockets
-          name: spire-agent-socket
-        ```

-        For more information as to why a CSI Driver is needed for loading the agent socket in OpenShift, see [Introduction]({{< ref "/get-started/openshift-platform/considerations#introduction" >}}) in the OpenShift Considerations doc.

-1. Add command line arguments

-    The following arguments must be added to the Ingress Controller's container args:

-    ```yaml
-    args:
-      - -nginx-plus
-      - -spire-agent-address=/run/spire/sockets/agent.sock
-      ...
-    -
-    ```

-    - The `nginx-plus` argument is required since this feature is only available with NGINX Plus.
-If you do not specify this flag, the Ingress Controller will fail to start.
-    - The `spire-agent-address` passes the address of the SPIRE agent `/run/spire/sockets/agent.sock` to the Ingress Controller.

 1. Add NGINX Service Mesh label

-    The following label must be added to the Ingress Controller's Pod spec:
+   One or both of the following labels must be added to the Ingress Controller's Pod spec, depending on your use case:

     ```yaml
     labels: